cvdlab-courses/cg/lessons/lesson03/readme.md

 ### exercise03

 define a constructor function to create a Trinagle object.
 A triangle should be described by its vertices, which are points.
+A triangle object should compute its own area.